 - The gating snap publisher signing and issuing validation assertions that include:

 - the name and revision the gated snap is held at

 - This is done by the gating snap Publisher

-Validations can only be issued by the owner/publisher, or a collaborator, of the gating snap because publishing rights are required for an assertion to be issued for the snap.
+Validations can only be issued by the owner/publisher of the gating snap because publishing rights are required for an assertion to be issued for the snap.